HamlynRobotics/WSRender_V0.0/README.md

 WSRender: A Workspace Analysis and Visualization Toolbox for Robotic Manipulator Design and Verification

-Version 1 with documentations and tutorials will be completely released on August 15th.
+WSRender_V1.0 with detailed documentations and tutorials will be completely released on August 15th.